 D. The small intestine

-After your dog’s food is reduced in the stomach, the resulting mush is passed through to the small intestine.
+After your dog’s food is broken down in the stomach, the resulting mush is passed through to the small intestine.
 This is where your dog absorbs all the necessary nutrients they need.
 Everything they don’t need is left as waste, ready to be removed.

 E. The large intestine

 Anything that’s not used by your dog’s body goes straight through to the large intestine – a long, muscular tube.
-Here, it’s broken down a little bit more into stools.
+Here, it’s broken down a little bit more into stools, and water can be absorbed.

 F. Rectum